Paulus Hook: 18th century

+American Revolutionary War

-In 1776, patriot colonists built several forts to defend the western banks of the Hudson, one of which was located at Paulus Hook.
-After suffering defeats in New York City, the rebels abandoned Paulus Hook and the British occupied it.
-The fort was a naturally defensible position that guarded the gateway to New Jersey.
+In 1776, American patriots built several forts to defend the western banks of the Hudson River, one of which was located at Paulus Hook.
+After suffering defeats in New York City, the American patriots abandoned Paulus Hook and the British occupied it.The fort was a naturally defensible position that guarded the gateway to New Jersey.

-In mid-summer 1779, a flamboyant 23-year-old Princeton University graduate, Major Henry Lee, recommended to General George Washington a daring plan to attack the fort, in what became known as the Battle of Paulus Hook.
+In mid-summer 1779, a flamboyant 23-year-old Princeton University graduate, Major Henry Lee, recommended to General George Washington a daring plan for the Continental Army to attack the fort, in what became known as the Battle of Paulus Hook.
 The assault was planned to begin shortly after midnight on August 19, 1779.
-Lee led a force of about 300 men, some of whom got lost during the march, through the swampy, marshy land.
-The attack was late in getting started but the main contingent of the force was able to reach the fort's gate without being challenged.
-It is believed that the British mistook the approaching force for Hessian allies returning from patrol but this is not documented.
-The attacking Patriots succeeded in damaging the fort and took 158 prisoners, but were unable to destroy the fort and spike its cannons.
+Lee led a force of about 300 men, some of whom got lost during the march through the swampy, marshy land.
+The attack was late getting started but the main contingent of the force was able to reach the fort's gate without being challenged.
+It is believed that the British mistook the approaching force for allied Hessians returning from patrol, though this has not been definitively documented.

+The attacking Patriots succeeded in damaging the fort and took 158 British prisoners, but were unable to destroy the fort and spike its cannons.
 As daytime arrived, Lee decided that prudent action demanded that the Patriots withdraw before the British forces from New York could cross the river.
 Paulus Hook remained in British hands until after the war but the battle was a small strategic victory for the forces of independence as it forced the British to abandon their plans for taking rebel positions in the New York area.

 On November 22, 1783, the British evacuated Paulus Hook and sailed home.
 This was three days before they left New York on Evacuation Day, November 25, 1783.
-While the battle occupies only a small portion of U.S. Revolutionary history, it is an important part of the history of New Jersey and holds an even more important place in the history of the neighborhood.
+While the battle occupies only a small portion of U.S. Revolutionary War history, it is an important part of the history of New Jersey and New Jersey's role in the American Revolution, and holds an even more important place in the history of the neighborhood.
 A monument was erected in 1903 to memorialize the battle.

-Founded in 1894 by Cornelia Foster Bradford and named after John Greenleaf Whittier, Whittier House was the first settlement house in the state.

-Transportation hub

-In July 1764 a ferry began operating from Paulus Hook to Mesier's dock which was located at the foot of Courtland Street (where Cortland Street Ferry Depot would be built) and where Battery Park City Ferry Terminal is located today.
+19th century

 Paulus Hook subsequently became a major road and rail head for traffic along the Northeast Corridor and in 1836 a railroad station linking the area to Newark was opened.
 The Jersey City Ferry, as the original ferry became known, and later the Desbrosses Street Ferry and a ferry to West 34th Street in Manhattan would open and serve the Pennsylvania Railroad's Exchange Place Station.
 During the mid-20th century the Pennsylvania Railroad's operations shifted to Newark and New York Penn stations and ferry services to Manhattan were discontinued.

+20th century

+Whittier House was founded in 1894 by Cornelia Foster Bradford and named after John Greenleaf Whittier and was the first settlement house in the state.